nlitsme/idbutil/README.md

 methods
  * `void next()`
-    * move cursor to the next btree node
+    * move cursor to the next btree record
  * `void prev()`
-    * move cursor to the previous btree node
+    * move cursor to the previous btree record
  * `bool eof()`
     * did we reach the start/end of the btree?
  * `std::string `getkey()`